harvzor/portfolio/data/projects/artists-name-plates.md

-## What was the purpose of the website?
+## What is the purpose of this website?

 [Artists Name Plates](https://artistsnameplates.co.uk/) is a simple website that showcases custom made name plates that are added to the frame of a painting.
 The website also allows users to order their bespoke made plates.